dvygolov/Switcheroo/readme.md

 Switcheroo is for anyone who spends more time using a keyboard than a mouse.
 Instead of alt-tabbing through a (long) list of open windows, Switcheroo allows you to quickly switch to any window by typing in just a few characters of its title.
+Supports work with multiple monitors: Switcheroo shows its UI on tht monitor where the user's cursor is.

 ## Screenshots